 Do you want to add more space to your home?
-Building a basement under an existing house is a great way of adding square footage.
+Building a basement under an existing house is an excellent way of adding square footage.
 Although it may seem like an overwhelming task, it is actually very achievable and the process can be broken down into manageable steps.
 The first step in this process would be finding out if the property that you are considering has any restrictions or limitations on building a basement underneath.
 You will also need to make sure that there are no utilities running through the area where you plan on digging for your foundation.
 Once these have been accounted for, then all that’s left is deciding what type of foundation you’re going to use and getting started with building!

-Square Feet Architects were approached to design a new family home on this site in Camden that they had already obtained planning permission for a few years ago.
+Square Feet Architects were approached to design a new family home on this site in Camden they had already obtained planning permission a few years ago.
 The three-story, four-bedroom residence is designed as an open plan layout with access straight into the garden and bedrooms upstairs and down.

 This house is located on Thurlow Road, Hampstead.
 It’s a new development that takes inspiration from the surrounding architecture of nearby modernist buildings and effectively contributes to this landscape through its warm palette and distinctive interiors.

 The Architects had to comply with strict building height restrictions, so they turned their attention underground.
 They worked closely with MH Costa Contractors to overcome difficult technical challenges in order to build a ground floor first before scooping out the dirt below.
 Extensive digging was done beforehand – including detailed monitoring during construction- because it was important for groundwater levels and stability not to be affected by these changes made.

 The basement level of this house is like a dream come true for anyone who loves the outdoors.
 It’s not only filled with natural light but also has an enormous gym and cinema that will make you want to spend all your time there!